Who manages your money

 For defined benefit assets, the Board has a framework for setting investment objectives which involves an external advisor and VFMC.
-The Fund's Chief Financial Officer manages this relationship and, aided by the internal investment team, reports to the Board throughout the year.
-VFMC presents to the Board quarterly on the progress of each manager's performance against agreed goals.
+The Fund's Chief Executive Officer manages this relationship and, aided by the internal investment team, reports to the Board throughout the year.
+VFMC presents to the Investment Committee quarterly on the progress of each manager's performance against agreed goals.

 ESSSuper manages the investments in our accumulation funds and employs an internal Investments team supported by specialist service providers.

-Willis Towers Watson, a global asset/investment consulting firm, has been appointed to provide strategic investment advice to the Board, and to assist the Internal Investments Team in its ongoing monitoring of investment managers and risks.
+Frontier, an asset/investment consulting firm, has been appointed to provide strategic investment advice to the Board and Investment Committee, and to assist the Internal Investments Team in its ongoing monitoring of investment managers and risks.

-External specialist investment managers (Investment Managers) are contracted to manage ESSSuper's investments in line with the guidelines set by the Board.
-The performance for individual Investment Managers, asset classes and products are measured against agreed performance benchmarks and monitored and reported to the Board.
+External specialist investment managers (Investment Managers) are contracted to manage ESSSuper's investments in line with the guidelines set by the Investment Committee.
+The performance for individual Investment Managers, asset classes and products are measured against agreed performance benchmarks and monitored and reported to the Investment Committee and Board.

-Investment Managers are selected by the Board, having regard to advice from Willis Towers Watson and ESSSuper's Internal Investments Team.
+Investment Managers are selected by the Investment Committee, having regard to advice from Frontier and ESSSuper's Internal Investments Team.

 ESSSuper's Internal Investments Team:

-- provides a consolidated report to the Board on the performance of Investment Managers, asset classes and products compared against agreed benchmarks on a quarterly basis
+- provides a consolidated report to the Investment Committee on the performance of Investment Managers, asset classes and products compared against agreed benchmarks on a quarterly basis

-- reviews external investment advice and makes recommendations to the Board on the suitability of strategic investment advice for our members
+- reviews external investment advice and makes recommendations to the Investment Committee and Board on the suitability of strategic investment advice for our members

-- is responsible for the implementation of Board investment decisions
+- is responsible for the implementation of Investment Committee and Board investment decisions

 - manages the allocation of assets and other regular investment processes